JaiminPatel345/MicroMerit-Portal/docs/AUTO_FETCH_ISSUERS_FLOW.md

        ├─> Normalize to canonical format
        ├─> Verify and validate credentials
        ├─> Check for duplicates
+       ├─> Download PDF from provider
-       ├─> Upload PDFs to IPFS
+       ├─> Upload PDF to IPFS and get CID
-       ├─> Record on blockchain
+       ├─> Build canonical JSON with IPFS CID
+       ├─> Compute data hash from canonical JSON
-       └─> Create credential in database
+       ├─> Create credential in database
+       └─> Write to blockchain asynchronously

 3. MANUAL SYNC (Admin triggered)
    └─> Admin clicks sync button